MicrosoftDocs/azure-devops-docs/docs/test/copy-clone-test-items.md

 <a id="query"></a>

 You can generate a list of test plans, test suites, or other test objects from the **Boards>Queries** page.
 For example, by setting the **Work Item Type=Test Plan**, you can list all test plans defined for the team project.
-If you choose the **Query across all projects** checkbox, the query will list all test plans defined for all projects.
-To learn more about defining queries, see [Define a work item query](../boards/queries/using-queries.md).
+If you choose the **Query across all projects** checkbox, the query lists all test plans defined for all projects.
+For more information about defining queries, see [Define a work item query](../boards/queries/using-queries.md).

 > [!TIP]
 > While test plans, test suites, and test cases are related to each other, you can't view the relationships through a work item query.
 Link types aren't used to link test plans, test suites, and test cases.
 Only shared steps and shared parameters are linked to test cases.
 Also, test cases are linked to user stories or other work items that they test.